junxit/us-congress-bills-111/metadata.md

 - 2009-04-23 — Introduced in Senate
 - 2009-04-23 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S4698-4699)
+- 2009-10-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S110650-10651)
+- 2009-10-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S110650-10651)
+- 2009-10-21 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S10650-10651)
+- 2009-10-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S10650-10651)